 What is Beagle Smell?

-Beagle smell is often referred to as “hound smell” because most hound breeds have a similar type of odor.
+Beagle smell is often called “hound smell” because most hound breeds have a similar odor.
 Hound smell is a musky scent that is noticeable but not overpowering.
-If your beagle’s scent does become overpowering, there are a few possible causes that you should consider – we will look at those shortly.
+If your beagle’s scent becomes overpowering, there are a few possible causes you should consider – we will look at those shortly.

 First, let us look at what causes the musky hound smell.